Courses Descriptions 2025

 Are you curious about operas and want to explore them in a friendly setting?
 Or not sure what opera offers to those who so passionately love it?
 Does it seem out of reach except for the wealthy?
 Or would you just enjoy a weekly opera fix in the relaxed company of others who relish theatre set to music?

-Here’s your chance.
-Now in its 8th year, this course explores, critiques and just simply enjoys operas – lots of operas (and operettas), from a wide range of periods, styles, composers and performances.
-Like opera, the course is highly varied, as are our levels of knowledge of the subject.
-No skills required!
-Most members have no special expertise in music, let alone opera.
-They play selections or whole operas, stopping to discuss (as you can’t do in a theatre!) or to compare performances of a special song.
-They share prejudices and enthusiasms and knowledge.
+Like opera, our course is highly varied, as are our levels of knowledge of the subject.
+No skills required and most members have no special expertise in music, let alone opera.
+We play selections or whole operas, stopping to discuss (as you can’t do in a theatre!) or to listen to an expert or compare performances of a special song.
+We share prejudices and enthusiasms and info about what’s on in Melbourne or online.
 A session might concentrate on one opera, or on a theme across several, or compare different productions of classic pieces or performances of the great roles.
 A term may focus on operas by a particular composer, on a historical period, or on the way a subject is differently handled in operas.
-You can count on great performances, glorious singing, wonderful costumes, mad comedy, idiotic plots and of course, the occasional tragedy.
+Whatever our focus, you can count on great performances, glorious singing, wonderful costumes, mad comedy, idiotic plots and of course, the occasional tragedy.

 Where: via Zoom